Frequently Asked Questions

 Validation Best Practices

-Format Detection: Detect the format (domestic or international) before applying the appropriate validation pattern.
+Format Detection: Detect format before applying validation:

 Common Validation Scenarios

-Number Formats and Operators
+Réunion Phone Number Formats and Mobile Operators

 069X XXX XXX